-New bloggers believe that their images are the last thing to carry about, because they see no difference in their browsers.
+New bloggers believe that their images are the last thing to care about because they see no difference in their browsers.
 They browse thousands of pictures in popular websites without knowing that these pictures are compressed to serve their millions of visitors.

 Every blogger should compress all his images, this is not just to save space in their servers.
 But, the most important thing is to get the fastest loading time for their pages.
 You will help search engines to crawl your site easily, without issues, but also, you keep returning visitors who find and appreciate the speed pages.